BiiT-Solutions/UserManagerSystem/README.md

 The Rest Server module, includes all spring boot configuration that allows to be run as a server.

-# Using User Manager Rest Client on an external application
+# Using User Manager Rest Client on an external application for API security

 If you want to access to this server, a client is provided to help you.
 It includes all basic information for Authentication and Authorization using the User Manager Server.